vleong2332/norstone.github.io/_posts/2017-07-12-how-to-pair-flooring-with-stacked-stone.md

 ![City Backyard in San Francisco featuring artificial turf and a grey interlocking tile feature wall](/uploads/2017/07/12/Basalt%20Interlocking%20Ash%20Grey%20San%20Francisco%20Patio.jpg)

 Our last featured space reminds us to think [outside the box when it comes to your flooring options](https://www.norstoneusa.com/blog/outside-the-box-stone-design-ideas-for-your-next-remodel-or-new-build/).
 It would have been so easy to use any sort of grey cement or stone paver or similar hardscape product in this unique San Francisco “city backyard”, but the use of artificial turf makes this space far more inviting and memorable.
-The lush green color considerably brightens up the area and gives it an outside feel, and the plush texture is a nice foil to the smooth honed finish of the Grey Basalt Interlocking Tile.
+The lush green color considerably brightens up the area and gives it an outside feel, and the plush texture is a nice foil to the smooth honed finish of the Grey Basalt Interlocking Mosaic Tile.

 Thanks for taking a look at some of our favorite projects and how flooring can really add to the overall look of a space where stacked stone veneer has been used.
 We'd love to see photos of the flooring our readers used with their projects, or if you're considering what kind of flooring to use on your next stacked stone project, let our design team guide your way and reach out to us today.